denis-migdal/RBrython/docs/optimizer/index.md

 - can't inherit from literal -> JS & Python type would be the same internal data structure.
 - or "use fast primitives" in file assumptions ?

+## ?

+- operations on literals.
+- remove runners (or reduce it as much as possible).
+- remove non-common features / compatibility...